 In response to market, economic, political, or other conditions, a fund may temporarily use a different investment strategy for defensive purposes.
 If the fund does so, different factors could affect its performance and the fund may not achieve its investment objective.

 Other Investment Strategies

-In addition to the principal investment strategies discussed above, the Adviser may invest in collateralized loan obligations.
+In addition to the principal investment strategies discussed above, the Adviser may lend the fund's securities to broker-dealers or other institutions to earn income for the fund.